Mana (series): Common elements

-The Mana Tree and the Mana Sword, called Excalibur in Final Fantasy Adventure's English version, are recurring plot devices which have been featured in every game of the series.
-The mystical Mana Tree is a source of magic which sustains the balance and nature of the series' world.
+The Mana Tree and the Mana Sword, called Excalibur in Final Fantasy Adventure's English version, are recurring plot devices that have been featured in every game of the series.
+The mystical Mana Tree is a source of magic that sustains the balance and nature of the series' world.
 The Mana Sword is typically used to restore this balance when it becomes lost in the games.
 Final Fantasy Adventure explains that if the Mana Tree dies, a member of the Mana Family will become the "seed" of a new Tree.
 A sprout of the Mana Tree is called a Gemma, while protectors of the Tree, who wield the Mana Sword, are called Gemma Knights.
 In Trials of Mana, a Goddess is said to have turned into the Mana Tree after creating the world with the Mana Sword.
 The Mana Tree is destroyed near the game ending in Final Fantasy Adventure and Secret of Mana, but a character becomes the new Mana Tree in the former game.

 Elemental Spirits, also called Mana Spirits, are beings who govern the magic elements of the series' world, and are at the core of the games' magic system as they are used to cast magic spells.
 Eight types of spirits have appeared in the series since Secret of Mana, and each embodies a different element.
 Their names are homonyms of mythological beings or phenomena.
 In Secret of Mana and Trials of Mana, usage of their power is enabled upon the main characters' meeting with them.
 In Legend of Mana, the spirits serve as factors in the Land Creation System.
 In Legend of Mana and Sword of Mana, multiple spirits of the same elemental type appear.
 In terms of storyline, in Trials of Mana and Heroes of Mana, the spirits are charged to protect the Mana Stones in which the Mana Goddess sealed eight elemental benevodons (God-Beasts in the fan-translation of SD3).
 In Dawn of Mana's North American version, each spirit speaks with a particular European accent, such as French or Scottish.